AL333Z/pratical-fp/pratical-fp.md

 Step 1 - Outline
 ===

+What we defined:
+- An abstraction to model apis
+- Adt, typeclasses and instances to serialize/deserialize arbitrary input to/from xml

 Concepts:
 - Higher-kinds: `T[_]`
-- Ad-hoc polymorphism and typeclass 101
 - Immutable modelling with ADT
+- Ad-hoc polymorphism and typeclass
 - Explicit error types: `Either`

 ---